Getting started: how to use this forum

 What is a Title? (press to show/hide)

-Titles appear just below member’s usernames and are defined by a group that person is a member of or a badge that someone has earned. @Janet is a member of the Restart team, and so has ‘Restart team’ as her user title.
-If you are a member of one or more groups or have multiple eligible badges, you can choose to use a title associated with one of those groups (assuming the group has defined one).
+Titles appear next to member’s usernames and are defined by a group that person is a member of or a badge that someone has earned. @Janet is a member of the Restart team, and so has ‘Restart team’ as her user title.
+If you are a member of one or more groups or have multiple eligible badges, you can choose to use a title associated with one of those groups or badges in your account preferences.

 In your user settings, you can also update your public profile, change your email and notification settings and access a number of interface options (including changing the interface language and switching themes).

 If you want to delete your account, there’s a “delete” option in user preferences that’s visible for 60 days after your first post.
 If you’re a more established member, contact me (@james) and depending on what you prefer, I can either “anonymise” your posts or delete them entirely.

 Have a question that’s not answered here?
 Just reply to this discussion and we’ll help you out